Marine Minerals

 The IEA estimates a quadrupling of minerals required to meet the sustainable development scenario from 2020 to 2040.
 The higher our climate ambition – the higher the demand for minerals will be.

-Our hypothesis is that marine minerals, due to its higher ore grade, and limited amount of light and nutrients reaching the deep sea, could come with a smaller environmental and climate footprint than land-based mining, but there are still questions to be answered before we can conclude.
+Our working model is that marine minerals, due to their generally higher ore grades, as well as the low biomass and organic carbon context of the deep-sea, could come with a smaller environmental and climate footprint compared to land-based mining.
+However, important questions remain to be answered before any firm conclusions can be drawn.

 We believe these questions are best answered by a broad collaboration across disciplines and different organisations and companies.